PragmaticFlow/NBomber/README.md

 ```

 ## Contributing
 Would you like to help make NBomber even better?
-We keep a list of issues that are approachable for newcomers under the up-for-grabs label.
+We keep a list of issues that are approachable for newcomers under the [good-first-issue](https://github.com/VIP-Logic/NBomber/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.